sastatic/ProtonPyBridge/CONTRIBUTING.md

 - [Sarwar Ali](mailto:sarwaralisiddiqui@gmail.com)

-Thank you for contributing to Hydroxide Python!
+Thank you for contributing to ProtonPyBridge!

 Happy coding!